An Adaptive Savitsky-Golay Filter for Smoothing Finite Element Computation: Introduction

 Our filter does not appear to achieve goal 2., but it does apply with highly refined meshes.
 It is ``accuracy conserving'' in a certain sense, so the term SIAC still is applicable, but it is not ``accuracy improving'' in the sense of \cite{bramble1977higher,thomee1977high,cockburn2003enhanced}.
-It may be that a different acronym is more appropriate for the technique introduced here, such as SISG, for smoothness increasing Savitzky--Golay.
+Thus we introduce a different acronym for the technique introduced here, SISG, for smoothness increasing Savitzky--Golay.

+\teo{Although we have borrowed from the SIAC and Savitzky--Golay ideas, what we propose is fundamentally different and has a different application domain.
+Our domain is highly refined meshes.
+The original SIAC and Savitzky--Golay techniques are closely associated with regular meshes.
+Further, both techniques are also computed with convolution.
+On a highly refined mesh, different scales are required, as opposed to convolution with a fixed mesh size.
+Moreover, convolution on a nonuniform mesh requires the careful and costly construction of a regular mesh overlayed on the nonuniform mesh~\cite{jallepalli2019adaptive}.
+The method we propose utilizes a global projection scheme for efficiency, ease of use, and elegance.
+Another distinction from the Savitzky--Golay method is that our approach works at the level of functions rather than data points.
+Given a nonsmooth function, we produce smoother functions.
+This has several advantages with regard to visualization and data extraction techniques.

+Additionally, although we focus on merging SIAC and Savitzky--Golay in this work, we suspect other connections may emerge.
+For instance, the Savitzky--Golay approach of using discontinuous polynomials for local approximation to define smoothed data is similar to what is done in Cl{\'e}ment Interpolation \cite{ref:ClementInterpolation}.
+Similarly, SIAC has recently been connected to the theory of quasi-interpolation, which then relates in a number of ways to splines used to generate other convolution-based, least-squares processes \cite{deBoor1993,unser1997approximation}.
+We also provide a similar disclaimer for our choice of applications; we will focus on visualization as an application, but smoothing has many applications.
+For instance, an intriguing application lies in residual-based error estimators~\cite{dedner2019residual}. }